MunnChai/Card-Wizardry/README.md

 - As a user, I want to be able to draw a card from my deck, and add it to my hand.
 - As a user, I want to be able to play a card, removing it from my hand and having an effect occur in the battle.

+## Instructions for Grader

+- To generate the action related to adding a card to a deck:
+  - Run the main method in the CardWizardryApp class.
+  - Click the button that says "NEW GAME"
+  - Click the button that says "CONTINUE"
+  - Click the button that says "EDIT DECKS"
+  - Click the button that says "CREATE NEW DECK"
+  - You will see a new panel that has the name "New Deck", click the button that says "EDIT"
+  - Click the button that says "ADD CARD"
+  - Press any button that says "ADD"
+  - You will see that the card has been added to your deck, which you can see at the top